transcriptionpro/wuc-new/_posts/2017-05-21-uasf-guide.md

   what: "What Is BIP 148?"
   fork: "Hard v.
 Soft Fork"
   why: "Why BIP 148?"
+  favor: "Those in favor of BIP 148"
+  opposed: "Those in opposed to BIP 148"
   support: "Current BIP 148 Support"
   what-could-happen-on-august-1-2017: "What could happen on August 1, 2017?"
   prepare: "How do I prepare?"
+  additional: "Where can I get more information?"
+  scenarios: "Possible scenarios from BIP 148"
+  signal: "How do I signal support?"
   wallets: "Wallets Supporting BIP 148"
   hodler: "As A Hodler (Long Term Investor)"
   trader: "As A Bitcoin Trader"